 - WATER: Temperature 82–86°F (28–30°C); soft (50–100 mg/l) and acidic (pH 6.0).

 The Altum Angelfish has a much taller body than the Angelfish itself.
 It also has a flat area above the jaw and a steeper, less curved profile leading up to the dorsal fin.
 Altum Angelfish can be housed together in groups.
 As with the Angelfish, this species needs a relatively deep tank to accommodate its elongated shape.

 Altum Angelfish are challenging to breed, but maintaining proper water chemistry may help to encourage spawning.
-Raising the water temperature slightly and increasing the number of live foods in the diet.
+Raising the water temperature in the Angelfish tank slightly and increasing the number of live foods in the diet.
 Check fish for signs of a white spot before buying, and also if the water temperature falls significantly for any period.